 Know Your Chimney

-- These three are the filter types determines the suction and air purification process capacity as they work on different principles.
+- These three are the filter types that determine the suction and air purification process capacity as they work on different principles.

 - Out of the three, the charcoal filter can be replaced only and cannot be cleaned.